 Program Outcomes

 NAACLS standards require keeping track of and reporting graduation rates, ASCP certification exam pass rates, and placement/employment rates.
 Miramar College MLT program prides itself on the success of its students.
-Below are the most recent three years of data with 3 years averages as well.
+Below are the most recent three years of data, with 3-year averages as well.

 100%